More of the Music of James Taylor

 Reviews and Commentaries for Sweet Baby James

-Side one was just a step behind at A Double Plus — it’s not quite as full sounding as side two, which is especially noticeable on the horn parts.
+Side one is not quite as full sounding as side two, which is especially noticeable on the horn parts.
 Compare the horns on side one and side two here and you will no doubt hear exactly what we mean.
-(Be sure to turn up the volume good and loud and have your system fully warmed up and tweaked to perfection.
-You’re really going to hear something with this record!)
+Be sure to turn up the volume good and loud and have your system fully warmed up and tweaked to perfection.
+You’re really going to hear something with this record!

 In-Depth Track Commentary

 James’ voice and the acoustic guitars should be warm, sweet, and surrounded by ambience.
 On a good copy, one that gets this song right, it’s pure milk and honey.

 A big production number with rockin’ guitars and big brass.
 Some copies will be too bright and aggressive when the horns come in, and the majority of those that aren’t will be too dull on the other tracks.
 Only a copy with superb tonal balance will sound correct for both the rockers and the ballads.

 For some reason this song is too loud relative to the others on side one, so if you want it to sound right we recommend you bring the volume down a notch or two.
 (Those of you with a remote on your preamp finally have a good use for it.)

 Fire and Rain

 Not just a wonderful pop song, this is a sonic triumph for ol’ JT and a great test track for side two.
 The bowed bass will tell you everything you need to know about how well-defined the bottom end is — on the best copies you should be able to make out the texture of the bow running across the strings of the bass.
 There are also some powerful cymbal crashes which are key to evaluating the extension on the top end.

 An extremely tough test.
 If side two is cut with its highs intact, Anywhere Like Heaven is going to spit a bit.
 There’s only so much a cutting engineer can do; the sibilance is on the tape.
 Play the CD is you don’t believe me.